trentdm/TripCalculator/README.md

 # TripCalculator

-A simple RESTful application to help individuals know how to evenly split the expenses of a trip.
+A simple RESTful application to help individuals know how to evenly settle discrepant expenses made during a group trip.

 ## Deployment

-Build and deploy using Visual Studio 2012 or later and [MVC5 support](http://www.asp.net/mvc/mvc5).
+Build and deploy using Visual Studio 2012 or later and [MVC5](http://www.asp.net/mvc/mvc5).

 ## Usage

-Post a query to /api/tripexpenses and view the response.
+Post a JSON payload containing the expense information to /api/tripexpenses.

-The query should be constructed according to the following basic data structure:
+The query should be constructed similar to the following basic data structure:
 ```JSON
 {
   "tripMemberExpenses": [